 Deferred Inflows of Resources - Deferred inflows of resources represent an acquisition of net position that applies to a future period(s) and will not be recognized as an inflow of resources (revenue) until that time.
 Although certain revenues are measurable, they are not available.
 Available means collected within the current year or expected to be collected soon enough thereafter to be used to pay liabilities of the current year.
-Deferred inflows of resources are reported in the governmental fund financial statements as unavailable revenue and represent the amount of assets that have been recognized, but the related revenue has not been recognized since the assets are not collected within the current year or expected to be collected to be collected to be collected to be used to pay liabilities of the current year or expected to be not be used to be used to pay liabilities of the current year.
+Deferred inflows of resources are reported in the governmental fund financial statements as unavailable revenue and represent the amount of assets that have been recognized, but the related revenue has not been recognized since the assets are not collected within the current year or expected to be collected soon enough thereafter to be used to pay liabilities of the assets are not collected within the current year or expected to be collected soon enough thereafter to be used to pay liabilities of the assets are not collected within the current year or expected to be collected soon enough thereafter to be used to pay liabilities of the assets are not collected within the current year or expected to be collected soon enough thereafter to be used to pay liabilities of the current year.